philspins/redbetter/README.md

 `username` and `password` are your Redacted login credentials.
 `data_dir` is the directory where your downloads are stored.
+`alt_data_dir` is a second directory to check if a torrent isn't found in the primary data_dir.
 `output_dir` is the directory where your transcodes will be created.
 If the value is blank, `data_dir` will be used.
 `torrent_dir` is the directory where torrents should be created (e.g.,